top of page

 • Facing the Short Wall: It is generally recommended to place the speakers along the shortest wall so they fire down the length of the room.
 This maximizes the distance between the listener and the rear wall, helping to control low-frequency reflections.

 • Symmetry: Maintain left-to-right symmetry for both the speakers and the listener relative to the side walls.
-Left and right side-walls should be equidistant from the speakers and preferably made of the same material.
+Left and right side walls should be equidistant from the speakers and preferably made of the same material.

 3. Vertical Alignment and Height